 In the New Town there are many modern stores.
-Directly adjacent to the Mandraki Harbour you will find the New Market with restaurants, fast food stalls and many small shops.
-Just behind the New Market there is the main bus station and a few yards further you enter the ‘pub district’.
+Directly adjacent to the Mandraki Harbour you will find the New Market (the white rounded building) with restaurants, fast food stalls and many small shops.
+Just behind the New Market there is the main bus station and a few yards further you enter the "bar street".

 the colossus of rhodes

 The short-lived Wonder of the World or just Greek myth?

 Allegedly the 35 meter high Colossus of Rhodes stood with straddles legs above the Mandraki harbours entrance.
 It is supposed to be built in the third century B.C. and was already 227 B.C destroyed by an earthquake.